maar-ten/Quick-Map-Search/README.md

 Usage
 ---
-After installing this Chrome browser extension there'll be a new entry in your context menu (right-click menu) when some selected text was right-clicked.
+After installing this browser extension there'll be a new entry in your context menu (right-click menu) when some selected text was right-clicked.
 Selecting this menu option will initiate a Google Maps search via HTTPS.

 ![Screenprint](http://i.imgur.com/1VtoxaR.png)